bbeng89/bbeng89.github.io/_drafts/articles/organize-your-life-with-a-bullet-journal.md

 ### Collections

-Collections can appear anywhere in your bullet journal, as long as you make sure to update your table of contents so that you're able to easily find them later.
+Collections can appear anywhere in your bullet journal, just make sure to add them to your table of contents so that you can easily find them later.
 In creating this new journal I already know of several collections I want to create right off the bat, so I'm going to go ahead and add them after the future log, then update my table of contents.

 ![table of contents with collections](/assets/img/articles/bullet-journal/5-full-toc.jpg)